I own a freehold residence in Canterbury but still pay rent, why is this and what is this?

-How does conveyancing in Canterbury differ for newly converted properties?
+How does conveyancing in Canterbury differ for new build properties?

-Most buyers of new build premises in Canterbury come to us having been asked by the seller to exchange contracts and commit to the purchase even before the residence is completed.
-This is because new home sellers in Canterbury tend to buy the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build residence in Canterbury come to us having been asked by the builder to exchange contracts and commit to the purchase even before the property is built.
+This is because developers in Canterbury typically purchase the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Canterbury or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Canterbury or who has acted in the same development.

 Due to the encouragement of my in-laws I had a survey completed on a property in Canterbury in advance of instructing lawyers.
 I have been told that there is a flying freehold aspect to the house.
 My surveyor has said that some banks will not grant a mortgage on such a premises.